miklevin/MikeLev.in/_posts/2024-10-09-refactoring-advice-from-ai.md

 ---

-## Extracting Todo App Operations with FastLite and MicroDataAPI Interfaces
+## Extracting Todo App Operations with FastLite and MiniDataAPI Interfaces

 **Me**: Excellent, thank you Claude!
-Use those same criteria to extract a similar micro article from this documenting the basic CRUD operations you can do with a Todo app with the fastlite and MicroDataAPI interfaces exposed through FastHTML in the unique way it does, demonstrated below.
+Use those same criteria to extract a similar micro article from this documenting the basic CRUD operations you can do with a Todo app with the fastlite and MiniDataAPI interfaces exposed through FastHTML in the unique way it does, demonstrated below.
 You can ignore update since it makes such heavy use of stuff outside the framework.

 Claude...

-# Basic CRUD Operations with FastHTML and MicroDataAPI
+# Basic CRUD Operations with FastHTML and MiniDataAPI

 FastHTML, a Python web framework, offers a unique approach to web development by blending Python with HTML in an idiomatic way.
-It provides easy access to database operations through the MicroDataAPI, allowing for simple CRUD (Create, Read, Delete) operations.
+It provides easy access to database operations through the MiniDataAPI, allowing for simple CRUD (Create, Read, Delete) operations.
 Here's a concise overview of how to implement these operations in a Todo app using FastHTML.